woolgathering/woolgathering.github.io/courses/tuning.md

 For those that choose an etude, you will be showing it in the final class of the session although the completed project (etude + short paper) is due on Saturday.
 For those that choose a research paper, you will have a short (≈15min) presentation on your topic.
 Prepare accordingly.

+### Listening Responses
+There will be required listening after each session which you must respond to on a discussion board on Canvas.
+I have not figured out the format of this yet (if you're reading this before class has begun!) but it will be straightforward.

 ### Late or Missing Assignments
 Given the extremely short summer session, late assignments will not be accepted without adequate forewarning.
 Plan accordingly.